 Vulnerability scanning is an important part of any effective security program.
 They help organizations identify weaknesses in their systems before attackers can exploit them, and they provide insight for managing risk over time.
-While many organizations scan reactively—after a breach, during an audit, or when a vendor requires it—proactive and consistent scanning is key to maintaining a strong security posture.
+While many organizations scan reactively, after a breach, during an audit, or when a vendor requires it, proactive and consistent scanning is key to maintaining strong security.

 Industry best practices recommend performing internal and external vulnerability scans at least quarterly.
 However, many frameworks and compliance programs now suggest, or require, more frequent scanning depending on risk level, system exposure, and the sensitivity of data handled.
 In many environments, monthly or even continuous scanning is becoming the norm.